 Read characters from the given input channel, until a newline character is encountered.
 Return the string of all characters read, without the newline character at the end.
-Raise End\of\file if the end of the file is reached at the beginning of line.
+Raise End_of_file if the end of the file is reached at the beginning of line.

-val input : Pervasives.in\channel -> string -> int -> int -> int
+val input : in_channel -> string -> int -> int -> int

-Read up to len characters from the given channel, storing them in string buf, starting at character number pos.
+input ic buf pos len reads up to len characters from the given channel ic, storing them in string buf, starting at character number pos.
 It returns the actual number of characters read, between 0 and len (inclusive).
 A return value of 0 means that the end of file was reached.
 A return value between 0 and len exclusive means that not all requested len characters were read, either because no more characters were available at that time, or because the implementation found it convenient to do a partial read; input must be called again to read the remaining characters, if desired.
-(See also Pervasives.really\input for reading exactly len characters.)
-Exception Invalid\argument "input" is raised if pos and len do not designate a valid substring of buf.
+(See also val really_input : in_channel -> string -> int -> int -> unit really_input ic buf pos len reads len characters from channel ic, storing them in string buf, starting at character number pos.
+Raise End_of_file if the end of file is reached before len characters have been read.
+Raise Invalid_argument "really_input" if pos and len do not designate a valid substring of buf.